cube3power/atsd/rule-engine/notifications/custom-circleci.md

 ## Configuration

-Create a new `CUSTOM` web notification from scratch or import the [template](resources/custom-circleci-notification.xml) used in this example.
-To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the multi-action button located below the table and follow the prompts.
+Create a new `CUSTOM` web notification from scratch or import the following [template](resources/custom-circleci-notification.xml), used in this example.
+To import an XML template file, open **Alerts > Web Notifications**, select **Import** in the multi-action button located below the table and follow the prompts.

-To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.
+To create a new notification, open **Alerts > Web Notifications** and click **Create**.

 ### Parameters